neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 # marketplace

 This template is used by the Neo4j Azure Marketplace offer.
 It is not intended to be used outside the marketplace. [makeArchive.sh](makeArchive.sh) will build a zip file that can be uploaded to the publish portal.

-This template depends on the [simple](../simple) template.
-That is probably what you want to be using instead of this anyway.
+Unless you are a Neo4j employee updating the Azure Marketplace listing, you probably want to be using either the Marketplace listing itself or [simple](../simple).

 # Testing the createUiDefinition